phileo/Android-WizardPager/README.md

     	}
 ```

-The class SandwichWizardModel creates the wizard.
-This class is usually in a separate file, but you can incorporate it straight into the onCreateModel() method.
-We've chosen to make it in its own file.
+In this example, the class SandwichWizardModel creates the wizard.
+This class just needs a contructor passing the context and onNewRootPageList creating the wizard.

 ```java
 public class SandwichWizardModel extends AbstractWizardModel {